-Plan for infrastructure, facilities and services that support active lifestyles for all generations, including walking and bicycling tracks and activation of Councilowned public spaces and waterfronts such as Tenterfield Creek.
+Plan for infrastructure, facilities and services that support active lifestyles for all generations, including walking and bicycling tracks and activation of Councilowned public spaces and waterfronts such as Tenterfield Creek, including opportunities for elderly.

 Identify the most suitable areas within the LGA for future employment development purposes and investigate physical or infrastructure servicing needs.